|Pot Life||25-30 Minutes|

 Metallic Coat – Over Existing Coating: 35-50 ft per gallon

 *Coverage rates may vary depending upon surface porosity, texture, application method, and prior coating application.
-Excessive build-up should be avoided.

 Epoxy Flake/Chip Floors

 As a metallic coat, pour the mixed material in ribbons, puddles, etc., and spread evenly using a flat or notched squeegee at 35 -50 square feet per gallon.
 Pour and apply mixed material on the floor immediately after mixing as leaving in mix container will shorten pot life.
+We recommend using WB Prime FX as a floor primer before applying a metallic coat.
+WB Prime FX will aid in completely sealing off the surface and avoiding air bubbles.

 If possible, recoat within the suggested recoat window located above.
 Apply additional coats in the same manner as the first coat.
 Note that higher substrate, air, and material temperatures as well as excessive humidity may greatly reduce the acceptable recoat window of this product.
 When working in higher temperatures, always recoat as early in the recoat window as possible to avoid failure between coats.
 If recoating outside the suggested recoat window or beyond 24 hours, sand using a 60-120 grit sanding screen to ensure adequate adhesion between coats.
 Vacuum dust thoroughly, rinse with clean water, and remove excess water with a wet/dry vacuum or floor scrubber.
 Allow the surface to dry completely prior to application of the coating.
 Where applicable and with adequate ventilation, wipe the surface with acetone and a microfiber dust mop.